Professional standards and the expert role · Role profile

 Limits and disclosure

-Not all material permits a sufficiently supported conclusion.
-Blur, perspective, covering, technical artefacts, or missing comparison images may substantially limit the evidential value.
-In such cases, disclosure matters more than rhetorical sharpness.
-A methodologically careful opinion therefore also states when only a preliminary review is sensible or when particular lines of conclusion are not methodologically supported.
+Blur, perspective, covering, technical artefacts and missing comparison images may substantially limit the evidential value.
+A methodologically careful opinion states when a preliminary review is sufficient and when particular lines of conclusion remain unsupported.

 The same applies to prior nominations, hit lists, or other preselection steps.
-Such information may be relevant in the proceedings, but it must not covertly steer the professional feature analysis.
+Such information belongs to the proceedings, but it does not steer the professional feature analysis.

 The assessment requires a documented basis; this includes in particular the assignment, the image material, the basis of comparison, and the sources used in the specific case.
 Without such a documented basis, the later expert assessment loses traceability and professional verifiability.
 Where staff members or third parties are involved in a way that is significant for the opinion, this too must be made transparent.